schalkje/d3_research/dashboard/documentation/minimap.md

 The minimap provides a scaled overview of the full diagram and a visible viewport indicator (the “eye”) that mirrors the main view.
 It improves orientation and enables fast navigation in large graphs.

-This iteration embeds the minimap directly inside the dashboard (no separate minimap container on the page).
-It is responsive, themable, and configurable, with clear controls and an always-visible zoom scale indicator.
+This iteration renders the minimap cockpit as a separate absolutely-positioned DIV inside the `#graph` dashboard container (not inside the main SVG).
+It is configurable and themable, with clear controls and an always-visible zoom scale indicator.
+The cockpit DIV has a fixed pixel format (size tokens or explicit px), independent of the main SVG's transforms.

 See also: [Dashboard Overview](dashboard.md)